Minnesota Assault Lawyer – Leverson Budke

 Domestic Assault MN

-The attorneys at Leverson Budke, PLLP have successfully defended many Minnesotans accused of assault.
+The attorneys at Leverson Budke, PLLC have successfully defended many Minnesotans accused of assault.
 While you may believe your best course of action is to plead guilty in exchange for no jail time, doing so will undoubtedly have significant consequences for many years to come.
 Don’t go another day without speaking with a skilled Minnesota attorney who can help guide you during this difficult process.

 Domestic Assault Lawyer Minneapolis